dfinity/examples/motoko/composite_query/README.md

 Verify the following before running this demo:

-*  You have downloaded and installed [dfx](https://sdk.dfinity.org).
+- [x] You have downloaded and installed [dfx](https://sdk.dfinity.org).

-*  You have stopped any process that would create a port conflict on `8000`.
+- [x] You have stopped any process that would create a port conflict on `8000`.

+- [x] Clone the example dapp project: `git clone https://github.com/dfinity/examples`

 ## Install